 Joni joins the Thriving Pink Board with over 30 years of experience as a healthcare and wellness leader, innovator and educator.
 Joni has immeasurable gratitude for the family, friends and providers who have helped her throughout her breast cancer journey.
 She believes all breast cancer survivors should have access to a supportive community and vital resources.
 Joni coordinates support for newly diagnosed women by chairing the Pink Peers Program under Mentoring Pink.
 Pink Peers provide invaluable support and understanding to those who are newly diagnosed.
 Joni also reviews feedback forms from Thriving Pink’s workshops to ensure the mission of building a network of support for local survivors is being fulfilled.

 Holly Davis Rodriguez

-Chasity is an infusion nurse specialist and breast cancer survivor who has attended our Thriving Pink Renewal Retreat and is an award recipient of Granting Pink.
-She embraces this cause and supports our community events with her friends and family members.
-As a nurse practitioner, she cares for cancer patients at the Infusion Center at Sutter Hospital.
+Chasity works as a nurse treating breast cancer patients at Sutter Hospital in Davis.
+She is also a breast cancer survivor who has received a Granting Pink Award and attended the Thriving Pink Renewal Retreat.
 She openly shares how she has been able to empower herself and others after her own diagnosis with breast cancer.
-Chasity inspires many of us, and will be reviewing Granting Pink applications to help distribute much needed funds to local women and their families.
+Chasity inspires many of us, and serves on the committee to review Granting Pink applications to help distribute much needed funds to local women and their families.

 Raychel Kubby Adler